An Informal Letter to Potential Applicants to the Ph.D. in Urban & Regional Planning at the University

 intellectually demanding and richly interdisciplinary environment of doctoral

 planning studies.
-We have a large and expanding planning faculty (with six new faculty hired in the past three years, and two additional faculty searches during this academic year) who welcome the opportunity to collaborate with doctoral students.
+We have a large and expanding planning faculty (with four new faculty hired in the past three years) who welcome the opportunity to collaborate with doctoral students.
 Students take

 courses both in planning and in a wide range of disciplines across campus.
 Graduates